-A brain dump is the idea that you get ALL of your thoughts that are circulating in your brain, out onto paper.
+A brain dump is the idea that you get ALL of the thoughts that are circulating in your brain out onto paper.
 If you want all the specifics on how to do a brain dump, including a free printable template, then check out my blog post here.

 However, you can also take this brain dump one step further (once all of these thoughts are down on paper) by grouping and organizing the information into categories.
 Visually categorizing all of the information then allows you to prioritize what needs to get done in a timely manner.Simple Habits to Reduce Stress When You’re Feeling Anxious | #stress #health #wellness #mentalhealth #anxiety Click To Tweet

 There’s nothing like a little fresh air to fix your problems.